Ruger Standard: Development

-These practices worked well with a firearm which needed to handle only .22 rimfire pressures, and the cost savings it produced allowed Sturm and Ruger to radically undersell the competition which still used older and more expensive manufacturing techniques.
-Financier Sturm, an amateur heraldry aficionado, made his own contribution in the form of the company's trademark "Red Eagle" coat of arms emblem, which was featured as a medallion on the left grip panel.
-A favorable review published in the American Rifleman magazine penned by the notable firearms authority Major General Julian S. Hatcher, coupled with a subdued advertisement printed in the same magazine resulted in a great deal of interest from the public.
-The suggested retail price for the new pistol was a reasonable and very competitive $37.50 US.
+These practices worked well with a firearm which needed to handle only .22 rimfire pressures, and the cost savings it produced allowed Sturm and Ruger to undersell other manufacturers whose production relied on more expensive methods.
+Sturm, who had an interest in heraldry, contributed the company's trademark "Red Eagle" coat of arms emblem.
+This emblem was featured as a medallion on the left grip panel.
+A favorable review published in the American Rifleman magazine penned by the notable firearms authority Major General Julian S. Hatcher, coupled with an advertisement printed in the same magazine, resulted in public interest.
+The suggested retail price for the new pistol was US$37.50, which was competitive at the time.

-Checks from would-be purchasers soon rolled in, but as Ruger was firmly entrenched in the "old school" of financial responsibility, none were cashed until pistols actually shipped, setting a standard for "in the black" operation which would serve the company well in the future.
+Although Ruger received checks from would-be purchasers, the company did not cash any until the product actually shipped.
 In a few months the seed money was all spent, but by then the first 100 Standard pistols had been built and distributed to the initial purchasers.

-From the time of its introduction in the fall of 1949, the new pistol was a success, and though it faced competition from the beginning, it soon dominated a large share of the rimfire pistol market segment.
-Unfortunately Alex Sturm did not survive to see the corporation's ultimate success, suffering an untimely demise from viral hepatitis in November 1951.
-In memorial and as a mark of respect and bereavement, Ruger ordered the background of Sturm's eagle emblem changed from red to black on future production models of the popular and successful firearm they produced and marketed together.
+The pistol was introduced in the fall of 1949 and became popular in the rimfire pistol market.
+After Alex Sturm died of viral hepatitis in November 1951, Ruger ordered the background of the eagle emblem changed from red to black on future production models of the pistol in Sturm's memory.